 This module introduces a variety of topics to build your skills and understanding of networking and maths.
 The course also introduces networking devices and the iOS operating system (other OS can be used).
 You will learn how networks are set up, how devices are configured, how communication takes place on a network, and the basics of implementing network security best practices.
-This will enhance your confidence in communicating your knowledge and with working with networking-related professions.
+This will enhance your confidence in communicating your knowledge and working with networking-related professions.
 This course includes activities that expand on the course material presented.
-The module also covers maths, statistics and probability in order to develop required skills for future degree study.
+The module also covers maths, statistics and probability in order to develop the required skills for future degree study.

-Group Project (Soho centre, Westminster Kingsway College)
+Group Project (Regent's Park Centre, Westminster Kingsway College)

 Teamwork is essential in computing, and this module gives you the opportunity to develop your team working skills.
 You will explore some of the theories about teams and group work and importantly use them to inform your behaviour whilst working on a group project.
-You will identify an organisation to base your work around, and produce an application to support their activity.
+You will identify an organisation to base your work around and produce an application to support their activity.
 Groups will be made up of students with interests in many areas of computing so the chance to draw on each other's interests will enhance the potential solutions to the organisations you work with.
-At the end of the module you will reflect on the successes and challenges of working in groups with an increase toolset for future collaborative activity.
+At the end of the module, you will reflect on the successes and challenges of working in groups with an increased toolset for future collaborative activity.